Hot Topics in Research Methods: Social Media Research

-Welcome to the SAGE Research Methods Hot Topics page, tied this quarter to the theme of critical thinking.
-Use the links below to gain access to examples of our various content types.
-Past editions can be found at the Hot Topics archive page.
+Welcome to the SAGE Research Methods Hot Topics page, tied this quarter to the theme of social media research.
+Until the end of the year, use the links below to gain access to examples of our various content types.
+Find past editions at the Hot Topics archive page.

 SAGE Research Methods supports research at all levels by providing material to guide users through every step of the research process.
 We've created useful tools such as the Methods Map and Which Stats Test, in addition to collections of Cases, Datasets, and Video.
 Like what you see?
 Sign up for a free trial of the platform.
 Faculty members can also recommend SAGE Research Methods to their librarian.